Slices1/robot-game-with-A--algo-and-state-machine/README.md

 # Robot Save the People

 ![Game Screenshot](resources-for-README/screenshot-1.png)

 A 3D grid-based puzzle game where you guide a robot to rescue people whilst avoiding mines and navigating procedurally generated levels.

-Features an integrated A* pathfinding visualisation and a custom 3D interface.
+**Note:** This project uses the **Raylib** graphics library instead of ncurses to provide an innovative 3D graphical version of the assignment.

 ## Features